mattyv/ilp_for/README.md

 ### Use ILP for: Early-exit and conditional operations
 (results may vary with compiler and standard lib implementation)

+The motivation here is not to create a performance library but to show that the library creates code that is performant

 Clang 17 on Apple M2
 | Operation | std | ILP | Speedup |
 |-----------|-----|-----|---------|